-Practicum students are to give the MAC faculty supervisor a brief, written statement of their learning objectives periodically or under specific conditions during their training:
+Practicum students are required to submit a brief, written statement of their learning objectives each term their faculty supervisor.

-Option A: By the end of the second week of each term, or if changing practicum training sites, provide the faculty supervisor with a summary of goals for the term at that site or training setting where they are about to work.
-This summary must include a statement of: what clinical competencies are you planning to explore, develop, or master; and what you would like to get out of this term or at the new internship site.
-This can be from a half a page summary to a more elaborately thought out plan.
+Option A: By the end of the second week of each term, or if changing practicum training sites, provide the faculty supervisor with a summary of goals for the term and at that site or training setting where they are about to work.
+This summary must include a statement of: what clinical competencies are you planning to explore, develop, or master, and what you would you like to get out of this term or at the new practicum site.
+This can be a half a page summary or a more elaborately thought out plan.